open-gpdb/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 If the file size exceeds the maximum size, the files are released and are available for deletion.
 A mirror or standby may no longer be able to continue replication due to removal of required WAL files.

-**WARNING**: If `max_slot_wal_keep_size` is set to a non-default value for acting primaries, full and incremental recovery of their mirrors may not be possible.
+> **Caution** If `max_slot_wal_keep_size` is set to a non-default value for acting primaries, full and incremental recovery of their mirrors may not be possible.
 Depending on the workload on the primary running concurrently with a full recovery, the recovery may fail with a missing WAL error.
 Therefore, you must ensure that `max_slot_wal_keep_size` is set to the default of `-1` or a high enough value before running full recovery.
 Similarly, depending on how behind the downed mirror is, an incremental recovery of it may fail with a missing WAL complaint.
 In this case, full recovery would be the only recourse.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|